A Mechanistic Analysis of Transformers for Dynamical Systems: Theory and Methods

-where $B_i = \alpha_{n,i} M$ and $M = W_O^\top W_V^\top$.
-This mirrors an AR model whose coefficients are determined by the attention weights.
-However, due to the softmax normalization in attention computation, all $\alpha_{n,i}$ are strictly non-negative and sum to unity, implying that $B_i$ are non-negative scalar multiples of the same matrix $M$.
+This mirrors an AR model whose coefficients are determined by the attention weights, augmented by the direct residual contribution from the final token.
+In the residual-free attention-only ablation, $\mathbf{e}_t=0$, and the effective lag operator is $M_{t,\ell}^{\mathrm{eff}}=\alpha_{t,\ell}M$.
+However, due to the softmax normalization in attention computation, all $\alpha_{t,\ell}$ are strictly non-negative and sum to unity, implying that the attention-induced lag operators are non-negative scalar multiples of the same matrix $M$.

 This non-negativity constraint introduces a fundamental representational limitation.
-Unlike conventional AR models, which can employ both positive and negative coefficients to represent oscillatory or phase-inverted dynamics, the attention mechanism cannot directly encode subtractive interactions.
-Consequently, systems requiring mixed-sign autoregressive dependencies—such as lightly damped oscillators—may not be faithfully represented by only using standard attention layers.
-This theoretical insight provides the basis for our empirical analyses in Section~\ref{sec:lin_systems}, where we demonstrate both successful and failed cases depending on the sign structure of the underlying linear dynamics.
+Unlike conventional AR models, which can employ both positive and negative coefficients to represent oscillatory or phase-inverted dynamics, a single softmax attention head cannot directly encode subtractive interactions.
+Consequently, systems requiring mixed-sign autoregressive dependencies, such as lightly damped oscillators, may not be faithfully represented by a single attention-only head.
+This simple theoretical insight provides the basis for our empirical analyses in Section~\ref{sec:lin_systems}, where we demonstrate both successful and failed cases depending on the sign structure of the underlying linear dynamics.

-\paragraph{Nonlinear systems and delay-coordinate embeddings.} For nonlinear systems, state reconstruction from partial observations is classically addressed through delay-coordinate embeddings.
-Takens’ embedding theorem~\cite{takens1981detecting} establishes that for a smooth, deterministic, generally nonlinear dynamical system evolving on a compact attractor of dimension $d$, and for a generic observation function, the delay map
+\paragraph{Nonlinear systems and delay-coordinate embeddings} For nonlinear systems, state reconstruction from partial observations is classically addressed through delay-coordinate embeddings.
+Takens' embedding theorem~\cite{takens1981detecting} establishes that for a smooth, deterministic dynamical system evolving on a compact attractor of dimension $d_A$, and for a generic scalar observation function, the delay map

-constitutes an embedding of the attractor provided that $n \ge 2d + 1$.
+constitutes an embedding of the attractor provided that $n\ge 2d_A+1$.
 This result formalizes the conditions under which the latent state of a nonlinear system can be reconstructed from time-delayed measurements alone, even under partial observability.